OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning

 \subsection{Tool Cards}

 To enable seamless interaction among tools, the planner, and the executor, the toolbox serves as a fundamental building block of \model.
-In contrast to previous work~\cite{lu2023chameleon,hu2024visual} that rely on careful adaptions and tuning to support new tools, \model leverages \textit{tool cards}, which encapsulate tools in a modular manner.
+In contrast to previous work~\cite{lu2023chameleon,hu2024visual} that rely on careful adaptations and tuning to support new tools, \model leverages \textit{tool cards}, which encapsulate the specifications of tools in a structured manner.